 Has your little girl been asked to be a bridesmaid?

-Little Miss Hair Helper has had the privilege of being a flower girl/bridesmaid when she was just 14months old.
+Little Miss Hair Helper had the privilege of being a bridesmaid when she was just 14 months old.
+She was fortunate enough to be asked again by a dear friend of mine at the age of 5.

 Little Miss Hair Helper, a diddy bridesmaid with a simple bob hairstyle